-If you're looking to apply for a conventional loan, it matters whether your bankruptcy was discharged or dismissed.
-In the event of a Chapter 13 discharge, the discharge date has to be more than 2 years prior to the date credit is pulled and more than 4 years since the filing.
+If you’re looking to apply for a conventional loan, it matters whether your bankruptcy was discharged or dismissed.
+In the event of a Chapter 13 discharge, the discharge date must be at least 2 years prior to the date credit is pulled and a minimum of 4 years since the filing.

-If the bankruptcy was dismissed, there’s a 4-year waiting period until credit can be pulled for a new conventional mortgage.
+If the bankruptcy was dismissed, there’s a 4-year waiting period until you can have your credit pulled for a new conventional mortgage.